 The harder part is sticking to those goals (which we’ll get to) but first, we need to decide what they are.
-Having a vision of what you want makes it much easier to get because it helps you focus and make decisions that will move you towards it.
+Having a vision of what you want makes it that much easier to get.
+It helps you focus and then make decisions that will move you in the right direction.
 It also helps you avoid certain tasks that could easily distract you from the bigger picture.

 These are a few examples of the types of questions to ask yourself when going through the exercise.
-If you would like to do a more in-depth version of this exercise, you can always book a free strategy session and we can go through it together.
+If you would like to do a more in-depth version, you can always contact me here and we can go through it together.

 - Who do I want to spend more time with?

 - Who do I want to spend less time with?

 - How do I want to feel with my significant other?

 - What types of things do we do together?